 A decentralized ledger is a record of all transactions on a network.
-This ledger is maintained and updated by many independent nodes, who collaborate based on a ruleset established by the protocol.
+This ledger is maintained and updated by many independent nodes.
 Bitcoin uses a blockchain and Proof-of-Work to organize the network and maintain its decentralized ledger.

 Deflation is a general decrease in the price of goods and services in an economy over time.
 This results in higher purchasing power for the relevant currency.

 Delta is a ratio that compares the change in the price of an asset to the change in the price of its derivative.
 Delta is often used in hedging strategies and is also referred to as a hedge ratio.

 A Denial of Service (DoS) attack is a type of digital attack on a system or individual which attempts to remove the victim from a network and make them unavailable to their peers.
 DoS attacks typically spam the victim and exhaust their resources.